 For access to the errors.log file via SSH, refer to The Network Interfaces section of this document on pg.
 [9] for correct IP addresses of Controller Cards when in Primary Active or Back-Up Active mode.

-Note: The System Administrator must review the errors.log file each time an upstream.csv file is changed and immediately correct any reported errors.
+Note: Users should review the errors.log file regularly and correct any reported errors.

 To verify the system's P2P policy, Thinklogical recommends the following: